Selaro/sql-database/README.md

 Two Databases hosted on local machine with exported databases as CSV files.
 Included basic queries for test database.
+Added queries for employee database.